CopernicaMarketingSoftware/Documentation/SMTPeter/introduction.md

 All these mail senders have their own configuration.
-They may e.g. limit the number of messages that may be delivered over a single connection, how many connections may be opened from a single I.P. address.
+They may e.g. limit the number of messages that may be delivered over a single connection, how many connections may be opened from a single IP address.
 They may also keep an eye on IP addresses that suddenly send a lot of mails when they did not use to do so in the past and mark these mails as spam.